Skip to content

 • a subset keyword

-You can also combine elements, patterns, MDX expressions, MDX keywords and MDX mods into a comma delimited list, i.e.: Analysis\Employee.view,Reports*/
+You can also combine elements, patterns, MDX expressions, MDX keywords and MDX mods into a semicolon delimited list, i.e.: Analysis\Employee.view;Reports*/

 img